 A simple place with a counter and stools in front of a grill, a few tables, windows looking onto a muddy lot.
 A GROUP OF MEN sit playing cards.
 A FEW MEN sit at the bar, haggard and dog-eyed, drinking brandy from jars.
-A radio on the counter plays the Carter Family.

 MAGGIE tall, auburn hair, fries eggs and bacon behind the counter.

-She wears a yellow satin dress and the TWO MEN at the counter, watch her every move with carnal intent.
-One of the MEN has a flaming goiter under his jaw.
+She wears a yellow satin dress and TWO MEN (HOPHEAD ONE and HOPHEAD TWO) at the counter, city gangsters, dressed in pin-striped suits, watch her every move with carnal intent.
+HOPHEAD TWO has a flaming goiter under his jaw.
 HAL CHILDRESS works the counter as well.